 - The Angel Wheels ground transportation program may provide low-income patients with gas cards, bus or train tickets for medical care more than 50 miles away and generally not exceeding 300 miles.

-- Covers inbound medical travel to the U.S. only from all points around the world; destination must be to a licensed medical doctor or facility
+- Destination must be to a licensed medical doctor or facility with a confirmed appointment.

 - Applicants must qualify both financially and medically, and be medically cleared to fly commercially.